15 Things in Your Home That Are About to Become Obsolete

 The push for more environmentally-friendly bulbs—like CFLs (compact fluorescent lamp) and LEDs (light emitting diodes)—has been going on for some time now.
 But you'll still find incandescent bulbs on the shelves of virtually every hardware and home goods store in the U.S.

-That said, multiple states have backed legislation calling for the phase-out of incandescent bulbs.
-And the 2007 Energy Independence and Security Act limited the production of common household incandescents, with additional regulations taking effect in 2020.
-So those incandescent bulbs you bought at Home Depot are likely just old stock being sold off, not ones that have been recently manufactured.
-And before you know it, incandescent bulbs will be off the shelves for good.
+That said, multiple states have backed legislation calling for them to be phased out of use, and the 2007 Energy Independence and Security Act limited the production of common household incandescents, with additional regulations scheduled to take effect in 2020.
+In other words, their days are numbered.

 DVD and Blu-ray players